Mdcrab02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 So, the images in the data sets are interesting, to say the least.
 Many of the images in the data sets are very blurry or very dark.
 Even for human eyes, interpreting them is difficult.
-I tried several different methods for preprocessing the images, but ran into a lot of difficulty doing so.
-For example, when I tried to convert the images to grayscale (for further processing), they always ended up being teal and yellow.
+When I tried to convert the images to grayscale (for further processing), they always ended up being teal and yellow.

-I was able to successfuly process the images from RGB into YUV, but the results were that the model's performance was really poor.
+I was able to successfully process the images from RGB into YUV, but the results were that the model's performance was really poor.

-Eventually, I gave up for the sake of time and decided to teach the model from the raw images in the data set.
-In the future I would like to figure out how to better process these images.

-After reading the description for this section, I presume that some are generating more data for training.
-While this was not covered in the lecture material, I believe I know how this could be implemented for future iterations of the process.
+I wanted to convert the images into grayscale and use the adaptive histogram method to equalize them, but could not get anything to convert them to grayscale.
+Errors.
+Errors everywhere.

+To generate more data I combined the training and test sets into one large training set.

 ### Designing the Model

-I designed the model in Keras based off some of the model architectures covered in class using base TensorFlow.
+I designed the model in Keras based off some of the model architectures developed by Google.

-The model begins with a convolutional layer that uses max pooling and dropout prior to reaching the first activation node.
-While most of the class has used 'Relu' activation functions, I achieved better results from the sigmoid transfer function.
-I then added a flatted layer before passing the outputs into a dense node of size 128 to match the batch size.
-Once again, this goes into a sigmoid activation layer.
-Then I added another layer with Dense() for the final layer associated with the number of classes before passing the output to a softmax regression activation layer.
+The model begins with two convolutional layers that use max pooling, batch normalization, and a 'relu' activation.
+I started with relu, then went to sigmoid, and then back to relu.
+I then added a flatted layer before passing the outputs into dense nodes with 128, 256, and 128 units respectively.
+All used dropout and a relu activation.
+Then I added another layer with Dense() for the final layer associated with the number of classes before passing the output to a softmax regression activation layer to get my logits.

 ### Performance Improvements

-I have CUDA and TensorFlow-GPU set up on my maching to utilize the CUDA cores in my GTX 960, but I was unable to get the environment for term1 to use 'gpu:0'.
-This prevented me from increasing the number of epochs to train the model up to 100.
-My other environments can use my GPU just fine, but if I do that for this project the code breaks.

-Specifically, 'tf.python.control_flow_ops = tf' does not work with the new versions of Keras and/or Tensorflow.
-I could not find out why.

-In the future I would like to give the model more training examples and merge the validation pickle into one pickle with the training data, because I can split off the validation with Keras in the model.fit.
-Unfortunately, I could not figure out how to combine these pickles.
-I wish we were just given a training and test set.
+In addition to my model architecture changes, I also added some Keras code to stop training the model once it reached an acceptable minimum validation loss after sets of 2 epochs.

+The model could be improved further with more images and by making it deeper.
+However, I think 87% training accuracy and 95% validation accuracy is pretty damn good.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.